malach-it/vc-decentralized-status/WHITEPAPER.further.md

 Denotation tends to be complete.

-initiation of the recursion is out of the scope of this paper.
+Initiation of the recursion is out of the scope of this paper.

 ## Annotation

 ## Imitation game

 Challenging an entity according to the reply forms a chain to accumulate facts.
 Those create a denotation giving birth to references that challenge again the entity.
 The reply chains create patterns that, taken as a whole, form the denotation of the entity.
 The uncertain patterns are challenged until creating a complete space.

+challenge prove the response and the response proves the challenge, the definition of not respecting the choice axiom.
+Notion of paradox.

 ## accumulation